joshuaetim/core-gallery/README.md

 - Creation of thumbnails from images
 - Edit and Delete Images
 - Efficient templating system for View Separation (with Twig)
-- Expressive File Handler for most file upload situations
+- Expressive File Handler for most file upload situations (League\FlySystem)
 - Elegant Database connections and query models
 - Mostly compliant with PSR-7 conventions

-The app design is borrowed partly from the Laravel Framework and it uses the Illuminate\Database package to handle database connections.
+The app design is borrowed partly from the Symfony and Laravel Framework.
 It makes use of the MVC pattern and other groupings such as *Handlers* takes care of specific tasks.

 ## License
-Frontend was designed by [HTML5 UP](https://html5up.net/multiverse)
+Frontend UI was designed by [HTML5 UP](https://html5up.net/multiverse)